hirwaishimwe/comsc330-project/README.md

     - (has not be tested on other systems)

 #### test : contains test files and data
-    - the test files for each class, along with the classes
+    - the test programs for each class, along with the files for the classes
     - test data
     - an example output based on the test data